-She serves on the Board of Editors of the Information Technology and International Development journal, is an Advisor to the UN Broadband Commission’s Working Group on Bridging the Gender Divide, and on the Advisory Board of the Harnessing and Sharing Economy for Local Development initiative of the Centre for Implementation of Public Policies promoting Equity and Growth (CIPPEC), Argentina.
-She was recently appointed to the She was recently appointed to the Board of Directors of the Global Partnership for Sustainable Development Data (GPSDD).
+She serves on the Board of Editors of the Information Technology and International Development journal, is on the Board of Directors of the Global Partnership for Sustainable Development Data (GPSDD), and a member of the Multistakeholder Advisory Group (MAG)of the UN Internet Governance Forum.
+She is on the Advisory Board of the Harnessing and Sharing Economy for Local Development initiative of the Centre for Implementation of Public Policies promoting Equity and Growth (CIPPEC), Argentina and was an Advisor to the UN Broadband Commission’s Working Group on Bridging the Gender Divide.